braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/nested_object_support.md

 ### Does this consume additional data points?

-Array properties are treated the same as other event type properties, so there is no change in how we charge data points as a result of adding this capability.
+There is no change in how we charge data points as a result of adding this capability.

-### How much data can be sent in the array?
+### How much nested data can be sent?

 If one or more of the event's properties contains nested data, the maximum payload for all combined properties on an event is 50 KB.
 Any request over that size limit will be rejected.